Chapter 1 : Blood and Defiance

 George wrapped his arm around her shoulder and kissed her temple in that brotherly way he always had, making her grumble.
 “Oh, Angie.
 What would I do without you?” he asked and before she could say anything he had walked off, now cracking jokes to Lavender Brown and Dean Thomas.

-Katie sidled up to her, “You know, you should really get to telling him.”
+Katie sidled up to her.
+“You know, you should really get to telling him.”

 “Shut up,” Angelina said tightly.

 “You've liked him for years!”
 Katie said annoyingly.
 “Remember?
-You were hoping he was going to ask you to the Yule Ball but Fred asked first…”
+You were hoping he was going to ask you to the Yule Ball but Fred asked first.”

 “Everything will be fine and I'll tell him later!”

-Angelina felt her blood drain from her face at that and looked down at her trembling fingers and shrugged out of her robes and rolled up her sleeves, she didn't want to think about it.
+Angelina felt the blood drain from her face at that and looked down at her trembling fingers and shrugged out of her robes and rolled up her sleeves, she didn't want to think about it.
 “George and Fred will be fine.”
 She stated firmly.
 “I'll tell him later.”